Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Click here to view the Versailles Fountains Map on Google

-Best Fountains in Versailles
+Best Fountains at Versailles

 Here’s a selection of the best Fountains at Versailles, both for their beauty and strategic importance in water distribution.

-Parterres d’Eau (Palace’s Waterbeds)
+Parterres d’Eau (Mirror Basin)

 Versailles Palace

-These water parterres at the foot of the Palace (Parterres d’Eau) have two water jets.
-Because these basins are visible from the Palace, King Louis XIV wanted to see the water jets working all the time.
+These water parterres at the foot of the Château (Mirror Basin) have two water jets.
+Because they are visible from the Palace, King Louis XIV wanted to see the water jets working all the time.

 The basins are bordered by four groups of two sculptures representing the main French rivers and their tributaries.